sdv-dev/SDV/docs/user_guides/single_table/custom_constraints.rst

     sampled = gc.sample(10)

-When we view the ``sampled`` data, we should find that all the rows in the sampled data have an even age value.
+When we view the ``sampled`` data, we should find that all the rows in the sampled data have an annual bonus that is a multiple of the base value.

 .. ipython:: python
     :okwarning: